 Excel finds two pairs of duplicates and highlights them.
 If no further action is required, you’re good to go.
 But what about if you wanted to go a step further — actually removing duplicate values?
 To do that, you can choose from any of the methods below.

-Remove duplicates with the Remove Duplicates command
+1. The Remove Duplicates command

 To use this command: